NatanSisoev/FeedForwardNeuralNetwork/TESTS/TEST_002/README.md

 Since the server has so much varaibility, we will only time the minimal part of the code that includes the parallelization.
 We will use the `OMP` function `omp_get_wtime()` to time each `for` with and without parallelization and then calculate the speedup.

-We do not want to change the existing files, we want to make this tes reproducible without having to alter the codebase each time.
+We do not want to change the existing files, we want to make this test reproducible without having to alter the codebase each time.
 Therefore, we will copy the `training/training.c` file to this folder, [training.c](training.c), and we will pass a flag to the `scheduler.sub` to consider this file instead of the main one.

 Take, for example, the `FEED_INPUT` tag.
 We would time this parallelization in the following manner: